 Having an accurate and full picture of your financial situation is the only way to attract investors.

-Now, with new financial reporting standards (ASC 606) that are in effect, revenue recognition is more important than ever.
+Now, with the new ASC 606 financial reporting standard in effect, revenue recognition is more important than ever.
 In light of the new guidelines, it’s clear that businesses should be putting a greater effort into their revenue recognition capabilities.

 Revenue recognition has changed